 - Applicants whose native language is not English are required to submit TOEFL scores.
 International applicants must have a TOEFL score of at least 613 (paper-based test), 257 (computer-based test) or 103-104 (internet-based test) to be considered for admission.
 A minimum score of 24 on the speaking section of the iBT test is required.
 The TOEFL must be taken within two years of the proposed term of entry; older scores are not valid.
 Request that official TOEFL scores be sent directly to the University of Illinois at Urbana-Champaign.
 The institution number is 1836 and the program code is 00 or 35.
 The Speaking Proficiency English Assessment Kit (SPEAK) is required upon enrollment

-- All applications with the requested information listed above must be received by the January 1 deadline.
+- All applications with the requested information listed above must be received by the December 15 deadline.
 Incomplete applications due to missing information will not be considered.
 It is the responsibility of the applicant to inquire about the status of their application.
-Please note that the PEEC office is CLOSED from December 23 until after the January 1st deadline.
-Any emails or phone calls will NOT be answered during that time.

 - Prospective students are encouraged to e-mail or write faculty members with whom they would like to work.
 Letters may be sent in care of the Ecology, Evolution, and Conservation Biology Program at 286 Morrill Hall, 505 South Goodwin Ave., Urbana, IL, 61801.

 - If you have additional questions, contact: